-Given the sheer volume and patterns of misconduct in her custody and psychological evaluations, we request
+Given the sheer volume and patterns of misconduct in Alissa Sherry and Legal Consensus' custody and psychological evaluations, we request

 - that you require Dr. Sherry to undergo a physical and mental evaluation due to a reasonable suspicion of impairment per Texas Occupations Code Section 501.158 Competency Requirements.
 In conjunction with its own investigations, this action will inform the Board as to this licensee’s competency and further, prevent this potentially impaired practitioner from putting other clients at risk of harm.

-- Until a proper investigation can be completed, we request that the Board suspend forensic evaluations conducted by Dr. Alissa Sherry altogether from the Texas family law courts.
+- Until a proper investigation can be completed, we request that the Board suspend forensic evaluations conducted by Dr. Alissa Sherry and Legal Consensus altogether from the Texas family law courts.